• Skip to main content

 • Adults from their mid-twenties to mid-forties aim to consolidate their chosen career through education, by obtaining qualifications through certifications and advanced degrees

-• Middle adulthood from age forty-five to sixty-five is characterised by either ‘Holding on’ or ‘Keeping up’ by updating and enriching one’s career.
+• Middle adulthood from age forty-five to sixty-five is characterized by either ‘Holding on’ or ‘Keeping up’ by updating and enriching one’s career.
 Sometimes people feel risk adverse where they feel ‘stuck’ in their career, and reflect on what they have done with their life, or, what they truly want

 • In the last stage from sixty-five plus, individuals review their career with the view of disengaging from the workforce.
 There is a decline from formal employment to finding new roles with a view to retirement

 At this stage, older workers seek some form of work as they pursue new or renewed outside interests.
-They may assist or mentor younger members of the industry or organisation, undertake consultancy roles that provides flexibility, seek self-employment or a new work role.
+They may assist or mentor younger members of the industry or organization, undertake consultancy roles that provides flexibility, seek self-employment or a new work role.

 Each life stage expresses one’s attitudes, interests, and needs